-Really close to The Louvre – just across Rue de Rivoli – is Palais Royal, which is a former royal palace, now the seat of the Ministry of Culture, the Conseil d’État and the Constitutional Council.
-There’s an inner courtyard with an installation of stripey pillars that are popular with kids, and two sculptures of glass balls, Les Boules Argentees.
+Really close to The Louvre – just across Rue de Rivoli – is Palais Royal.
+This is a former royal palace and now the seat of the Ministry of Culture, the Conseil d’État and the Constitutional Council.
+There’s an inner courtyard with an installation of stripey pillars that are popular with kids (and influencers), and two sculptures of glass balls, Les Boules Argentees.

 It’s a nice stroll along the long gardens, and there’s a good coffee place in the left-hand portico if you need some caffeine or a sit down: Café Kitsune.

 If you have time, you might want to walk a little further to Galerie Vivienne, one of the most attractive covered passages in Paris.